Parag08/kubernetes-cluster/README.md

-A utility to start your own kubernetes cluster with UI
+A utility to start your own kubernetes cluster with JSON requests